Linu-1234/Diwali-Sales-Analysis-Python/README.md

  - most of the sold products are from Food, Clothing and Electronics category.

 ## Conclusion
-- Married women age group 26-35 yrs from UP,  Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category
+- Married women age group 26-35 yrs from UP,  Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.